spxbhuhb/z2-pre/doc/rui/internals/Definitions.md

 ### call site dependency mask

-A bitmask that contains 1 for each *state variable* the given function call uses in any form: passed as is, used in a calculation of an argument value, used in the body of a *parameter function*.
+A bitmask that contains 1 for each *state variable* the given function call uses in any form: passed as is, used in a calculation of an argument value, used in the body of an *anonymous function*.
 This mask is used to decide if the *fragment* has to be patched or not.